ryancorywright/ScalableSPCA.jl/README.md

 "Solving Large-Scale Sparse PCA to Certifiable (Near) Optimality"

-by Dimitris Bertsimas, Ryan Cory-Wright and Jean Pauphilet
+by Dimitris Bertsimas, Ryan Cory-Wright and Jean Pauphilet for which a preprint is available [here](https://arxiv.org/abs/2005.05195).

 ## Introduction